tiiuae/ghaf/docs/src/technologies/nvidia_agx_pt_pcie.md

 [^note1]: An example of a power-hungry card is a graphics accelerator card.

+[^note2]: Our approach of using ARM as a VM host with passthroughs fairly new so it is hard to search for help or references online, but this bug [qemu-system-aarch64 error](https://bugs.launchpad.net/ubuntu/+source/libvirt/+bug/1832394) seems to be close enough.
+The main hint of MSI not being fully supported yet by QEMU on ARM64 comes from the case when the device starts working only with MSI disabled from the guest kernel argument.

-[^note2]: It may require some changes for real usage.
+[^note3]: It may require some changes for real usage.